Programs > Brochure

 |Language Prerequisite:||No||Class Eligibility:||02 - Sophmore, 03 - Junior, 04 - Senior|

 The Department of Classics offers a traveling program, taught by a member of the Department and devoted to the study of classical antiquity.
 The group spends the entire spring semester visiting selected archaeological sites and museums in Greece, Turkey, and Italy.
 Group travel is the rule, but spring vacation provides an opportunity for independent travel in the Mediterranean region.
-The program terminates in Europe, so participants who wish may travel further on their own.
+The program ends in Europe, so participants who wish may travel further on their own.
 Selected students for this program must also participate in a full day/evening team building exercise on a TBA Saturday in the fall (probably early November).

-The program comprises the following four courses:
+The program consists of the following courses:

 Housing and Meals

-Participants will stay in hotels thoughout the semester.
+Participants will stay in hotels throughout the semester.
 Accommodations vary and might be in doubles, triples or (occasionally) quads.
 It depends on the gender balance.
 Breakfasts are generally, but not always, included.
 Some meals are included in the program fee.
 Students will be responsible for additional meals.

 Students with sophomore, junior, or senior status may apply.
 Classics majors are not necessarily given preference in the selection process.
 We can take a maximum of 16 students.